BattletechModders/RogueTech/CustomAmmoCategories/README.txt

 Ammo definition
 {
    "HideIfOnlyVariant": true, - if true this ammo name will be hidden if only variant for this mode.
-Default true.
+Default false.
    "Description" : {
       "Id" : "Ammunition_LBX10ECM",
       "Name" : "LBX/10 ECM Ammo",